Table of Contents

 Semi-Supervised Machine Learning: When You Have Both Labeled and Unlabeled Data

-Now, let’s say you have both types, labeled and unlabeled data.
-For example, out of the large dataset of emails only 10% is labeled as either ‘spam’ or ‘not spam’.
+Now, let’s say you have both types, labeled data and unlabeled data.
+For example, out of the large dataset of emails, only 10% is labeled as either ‘spam’ or ‘not spam’.
 What do you do next?
-Annotating every email will take away a part of your valuable resources and time.
+Annotating every email will take away a part of your valuable resources and time, as it’s one of the most pressing data labeling challenges.
 Instead, you can use the machine learning algorithms that combine both types of data.

 Semi-supervised machine learning has gained a lot of appreciation in recent years.
 In fact, it is so efficient that it can well become the future of image and video classification.
 There are a lot of considerations that add to the value of semi-supervised learning.
 Getting data is a challenge.
 In certain specialized environments, data can be highly protected or lack consistency.
 Moreover, even the collected data may be unreliable, biased, or inefficient.
 Besides, the inflow of unlabeled data can come in larger volumes than your annotation crew can handle.
 For such cases, combining the learning programs for both labeled and unlabeled data can be your most efficient strategy.